 We all want to live a long and happy life.
 While there’s no magic formula that has cracked the code to anti-aging, there are some science-backed habits you can adopt to better your chances of staying healthy as you age.
-Here are five habits you can start today for a long and healthy life.
+Here are five habits you can start today for long and healthy life.

 1. Stay Active